jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Combat Master
 While this character is in combat, enemy players can't play plot twists.

+# Cost (Recruit Cost)
+When recruiting characters and equipment, the cost (or recruit cost) for that card is printed in the upper-

 # Comet Fall
  When this character appears, put a -1/-1 counter on each enemy character.